LRSORRENTI/movies-review-app/README.md

 ### Description

-**This application allows users to log in, search for movies, and leave reviews.
+**This MERN application allows users to log in, search for movies, and leave reviews.
 It supports basic CRUD (Create, Read, Update, Delete) operations for adding, deleting, and editing reviews.**

 ## Frontend